jacott/node-pg-libpq/README.md

 # node-pg-libpq

-Native interface to PostgreSQL through [libpq](http://www.postgresql.org/docs/current/static/libpq.html).
-This module uses node's worker threads to make this package asynchronous instead of libpq's async routines as they still sometimes block but also makes the interface much simpler.
+Native interface to PostgreSQL via [libpq](http://www.postgresql.org/docs/current/static/libpq.html).
+This module uses node's worker threads to make this package asynchronous instead of libpq's async routines as they still sometimes block.

 ES6 Promises are supported by not passing a callback to the query commands.